federicaterramagra1/SFIadvancedmodels-multiple/README.md

 |     0 |     0 |     3 |      2 |
 |  ...  |  ...  |  ...  |   ...  |
 | 16663 |     9 |  1024 |      1 |

+- `fault`: Unique identifier of the injected fault, corresponding to the Injection column in the fault list used.
+- `batch`: Batch containing the dataset images used for inference.
+- `image`: Image in the batch on which the inference was performed.
+- `output`: Classification of the injected fault by comparing the golden outputs with the corrupted ones obtained from the image inference.
+The returned values are `0` for a masked fault, `1` for a non-critical fault, and `2` for a critical fault (SDC-1).